 Read more at Military Times

-Posted by GPD on February 5, 2016, With 907 Reads Filed under Government & Politics.
+Posted by GPD on February 5, 2016, With 911 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.